 3. Visit a theme park

 Theme parks are enormous fun – for kids and dads alike!
 The cost will be hard to swallow if you pay door prices, though, so make sure you book using a special offer, which can get you up to 70% off.
-Keep your eye on our up-to-date list of all the special offers at the UK’s major theme parks.
+Keep your eye on our up-to-date list of all the special offers at the UK’s major theme parks and days out.

 4. Movie matinee

 Why not take advantage of the cheap midday Sunday showings at the local cinema?
 Most cinemas offer a movie matinee with cheap ticket prices, which are ideal for taking children to.
 This is one of our favourite Father’s Day activities for when the sun refuses to shine.